 Obtain a suitable replacement section of pipe specifically for underground drainage at the same or similar diameter to the existing pipe.
 It is very typical for old pipes to be made from clay so a new replacement will be plastic.
 This means you will also need specific adapters for each end of the pipes.

-Obtain adapters for each new connection.
+Obtain clay to plastic pipe rubber adapters for each new connection, These can be found on Amazon here.
 As in the images provided this demonstrates the typical scenario of an older clay pipe being connected to a new plastic replacement.
 Measure the diameter of the old pipes these are usually between 100-110mm.

 Measure the width of the new pipe which is usually about the same width.
 At a builders merchant locate a rubber adapter with screw ring seal joints that will accommodate your pipes diameters.